Beothuk language

-Beothuk (/biːˈɒtək/ or /ˈbeɪ.əθʊk/), also called Beothukan, is an extinct language once spoken by the indigenous Beothuk people of Newfoundland.
+Beothuk (/biːˈɒtək/ or /ˈbeɪ.əθʊk/), also called Beothukan, is an extinct language isolate once spoken by the indigenous Beothuk people of Newfoundland.
 The Beothuk have been extinct since 1829, and there are few written accounts of their language.
 Hence, little is known about it, with practically no structural data existing for Beothuk.

 Classification

 Claims of links with the neighbouring Algonquian language family date back at least to Robert Gordon Latham in 1862.
 From 1968 onwards, John Hewson has put forth evidence of sound correspondences and shared morphology with Proto-Algonquian and other better-documented Algonquian languages.
 If this is valid, Beothuk would be an extremely divergent member of the family.

 Other researchers claimed that proposed similarities are more likely the result of borrowing than cognates.
 The limited and poor nature of the documentation means there is not enough evidence to draw strong conclusions.
 Owing to this overall lack of meaningful evidence, Ives Goddard and Lyle Campbell claim that any connections between Beothuk and Algonquian are unknown and likely unknowable.